aod1411/Workout-Tracker/README.md

 ## Questions

-If you have any questions about this application, my github profile is https://github.com/aod1411.
+If you have any questions about the repository, open an issue or contact me directly at nothingbutgoodthoughts@comcast.net You can find more of my work at [aod1411](https://github.com/aod1411)